TheJacksonLaboratory/ResourcesGuide/Working_with_hpc.md

 singularity pull --name rstudio_etc_4.0.3.sif library://habera/rnaseq-modelad/rstudio_etc_4.0.3:1.0
 sbatch launch_rstudio.sbatch
 ```
-You can also download it from the [jax registry](https://jaxreg.jax.org/containers/447).
+You can also download it directly from the [jax registry](https://jaxreg.jax.org/containers/447).

 Next you need to get the URL and login information from the log file: